|

 Instructions

-• In a skillet or saute pan over medium heat, melt the butter with the olive oil.
-Add the chopped onion and cook, stirring, until the onion is translucent and begins to color.
-Set aside.
+• In a skillet or sauté pan over medium heat, melt the butter with the olive oil.
+Add the chopped onion and cook, stirring, until translucent and beginning to color.
+Set aside to cool slightly.

-• In a large bowl, whisk the eggs with the 1/4 cup of milk, half-and-half, or light cream.
-Add the bread crumbs, 1 teaspoon of kosher salt, the nutmeg and allspice, and 1/4 teaspoon of black pepper.
+• In a large bowl, whisk the eggs with the cup of milk or half-and-half.
+Add the bread crumbs, 1 1/2 teaspoons of kosher salt, nutmeg, allspice, and black pepper.
 Blend well.

 • Add the ground pork, ground beef, and sauteed onions to the bread crumb mixture and mix with your hands until well blended.
 Shape into meatballs about 1 to 1 1/4 inches in diameter, about 1 ounce each.

-• Arrange the meatballs in the prepared sheet pan (or on the rack in the sheet pan, if using).
+• Arrange the meatballs in the prepared baking sheet (or on the rack, if using).

-• Bake for 25 minutes, until the meatballs are cooked through.
-Remove the meatballs from the oven and drain off any excess grease.
+• Bake for 18 to 25 minutes, or until the meatballs reach at least 160°F. Remove the meatballs from the oven.

 • Stir the sour cream into the sauce, whisking until smooth.
-Add the drained meatballs to the sauce and heat through.
+Taste and season with salt and pepper as needed.
+Add the meatballs, leaving any pan drippings behind, and heat through.
 Do not boil.

 Nutrition